The converters : Towns TXC Tracer

-This Metro-based, mid-engined roadster brought the concept behind the MGF to fruition some ten years earlier…
+This William Towns-styled Metro-based, mid-engined roadster brought the concept behind the MGF to fruition some 10 years earlier…

 You may also be able to see elements of the Reliant Scimitar SST, which Towns would go on to design in 1989.
 There is more than a hint of this car in the shape of the front bumper, but from the rear the similarities are even more evident, as pointed out by Reliant historian Daniel Lockton.

 And there’s also a undeniable similarity – in terms of colour scheme, apart from anything else! – with Austin-Rover’s own contemporary MG Midget proposal, which was to have been based on the planned Austin AR6 Metro replacement.
 Indeed, the Tracer was itself based on the MG Metro, as can be seen from its distinctive alloy wheels, but unlike the Midget.